human-conditions/yodrew.github.io-original/_pages/about/index.md

 - [participate](./participate)
 {:.submenu}

 Welcome.
 This website contains my book, <em>hygienic darkroom retreat</em>, related writings, and a blog.

-Bio, newsletter and site changelog are below.
+This page contains my bio, links to the back matter of my book, and a newsletter subscription form.
+A changelog of the site follows that.

 #### bio